PersonaNormale/ProxyRotationServer/README.md

-# ProxyCarousel
+# ProxyRotationServer

-Welcome to **ProxyCarousel** – a powerful, multi-threaded proxy server for rotating proxies, written in Python.
+Welcome to **ProxyRotationServer** – a powerful, multi-threaded proxy server for rotating proxies, written in Python.
 This server is designed to handle HTTP requests, forward them through a proxy to a target server, and return the response to the client, all while offering robust features and easy setup.

 ## ✨ Features